-17. Some Member States have taken legal measures to prohibit import of certain plastic items.
-For instance, Rwanda banned import of all polythene bags in addition to banning of the manufacturing and sale of these bags.
+17. Some member States have taken legal measures to prohibit the import of certain plastic items.
+For instance, Rwanda has banned the import of all polythene bags, as well as the manufacture and sale of such bags.
 Recently, China issued a ban on imports of plastic waste from other countries.